AnnieThomas02/Starbucks-Capstone-Project/README.md

     - After that we make a dataframe just for modelling purpose and run various machine learning algorithms on it.
     - Finally we summarize our findings.

+## Data Model
+- After pre-processing the dataset and after visualization the next part is to make a model that figure out whether the customer responded to offer or not.

+- Here I usde four different types of models that will predict whether the customer responded to offer or not.

 ## Result
 This project, which I explored the Starbucks data set, analyzed, visualized and created supervised machine learning models.
 I found this project interesting and challenging, mainly due to the structure of the data especially transcript dataset.